revbayes/revbayes.github.io/tutorials/brownian/index.md

 -   Run the analysis.

--   Using ‘Tracer‘, visualize the posterior distribution on the per site rate parameter ‘perSiteRates‘.
+-   Using `Tracer`, visualize the posterior distribution on the per site rate parameter `perSiteRates`.

 -   How are the estimate per site rates compared to each other?